How Many Sprays Of Perfume (How Much Is Too Much?)

 Avoid Rubbing

-Do you need to rub in your perfume?
+Do you need to rub your perfume in?

 There could be a false sense that rubbing perfume into the skin will make it last longer.

-While you may feel that rubbing allows the fragrance to penetrate deeper, it can actually result in the opposite.
+While you may feel that rubbing allows the fragrance to penetrate deeper, it can actually have the opposite effect.

-Rubbing in your perfume can shorten its lifespan and require you to spray more later on.
+Rubbing in your perfume can shorten its lifespan and make you spray more later.
 So, it is best to simply spray your pulse points and let them dry down.

 Carefully Layer